 If you're a seasoned DIYer, this won't faze you and you'll have your wet saw out ready and waiting to cut tiles to the size you need.
-However, if you're new at this and have no idea where to start using tools, or if you actually want to avoid using wet saws and other electric tools at all when cutting tiles, rest assured, you can still complete this job successfully, yourself.
+However, if you're new at this and have no idea where to start using tools, or if you actually want to avoid using wet saws and other electric tools at all when cutting tiles – rest assured, you can still learn how to cut tiles without a tile cutter too.

-Philip Ash of Pro Paint Corner says, 'You can most definitely cut all types of tiles yourself, it's just about having the correct tools for the job, trusting yourself to be safe with sharp machinery, and being detail oriented to ensure you cut them correctly.'
+Philip Ash, founder of Pro Paint Corner says, 'You can most definitely cut all types of tiles yourself, it's just about having the correct tools for the job, trusting yourself to be safe with sharp machinery, and being detail-oriented to ensure you cut them correctly.'

 How to cut tiles with a manual tile cutter

-A manual cutter is used for straight cuts, they take longer to use than power tools but they are a cheaper alternative and simpler to use if you're just starting out.
+A manual cutter is used for straight cuts, they take longer to use than power tools but they are a cheaper alternative and simpler to use if you're just starting out and learning how to tile a wall or just replacing a few damaged tiles.
 They have a handle which runs on a rail, allowing you to make a smooth cut, much like with a paper guillotine.

 - To measure where the tile needs to be cut, place a tile on top of the last full tile, and mark with a pencil where the overlap is, this is where you need to cut.